 - National Co-ordinating Centre for Public Engagement – They aim to help universities and their researchers engage with the public.
 Their website contains lots of useful information, toolkits and guides.

-- Research Councils UK – Information on their public engagement strategy.
+- UK Research and Innovation – Information on their public engagement strategy and funding opportunities.

 - Sharing Expertise – Toolkit from the Science Museum on how to run events.